electron/electron/docs/api/browser-window.md

 #### `win.autoHideMenuBar`

-A `Boolean` property that determines whether the window menu bar should hide itself automatically.
+A `boolean` property that determines whether the window menu bar should hide itself automatically.
 Once set, the menu bar will only show when users press the single `Alt` key.

 If the menu bar is already visible, setting this property to `true` won't hide it immediately.

 #### `win.simpleFullScreen`

-A `Boolean` property that determines whether the window is in simple (pre-Lion) fullscreen mode.
+A `boolean` property that determines whether the window is in simple (pre-Lion) fullscreen mode.

 #### `win.fullScreen`

-A `Boolean` property that determines whether the window is in fullscreen mode.
+A `boolean` property that determines whether the window is in fullscreen mode.

 #### `win.visibleOnAllWorkspaces`

-A `Boolean` property that determines whether the window is visible on all workspaces.
+A `boolean` property that determines whether the window is visible on all workspaces.

 **Note:** Always returns false on Windows.

 #### `win.shadow`

-A `Boolean` property that determines whether the window has a shadow.
+A `boolean` property that determines whether the window has a shadow.

 #### `win.menuBarVisible` _Windows_ _Linux_

-A `Boolean` property that determines whether the menu bar should be visible.
+A `boolean` property that determines whether the menu bar should be visible.

 **Note:** If the menu bar is auto-hide, users can still bring up the menu bar by pressing the single `Alt` key.

 ####  `win.kiosk`

-A `Boolean` property that determines whether the window is in kiosk mode.
+A `boolean` property that determines whether the window is in kiosk mode.

 #### `win.documentEdited` _macOS_

-A `Boolean` property that specifies whether the window’s document has been edited.
+A `boolean` property that specifies whether the window’s document has been edited.

 The icon in title bar will become gray when set to `true`.

 #### `win.representedFilename` _macOS_

-A `String` property that determines the pathname of the file the window represents, and the icon of the file will show in window's title bar.
+A `string` property that determines the pathname of the file the window represents, and the icon of the file will show in window's title bar.

 #### `win.title`

-A `String` property that determines the title of the native window.
+A `string` property that determines the title of the native window.

 **Note:** The title of the web page can be different from the title of the native window.

 #### `win.minimizable`

-A `Boolean` property that determines whether the window can be manually minimized by user.
+A `boolean` property that determines whether the window can be manually minimized by user.

 On Linux the setter is a no-op, although the getter returns `true`.

 #### `win.maximizable`

-A `Boolean` property that determines whether the window can be manually maximized by user.
+A `boolean` property that determines whether the window can be manually maximized by user.

 On Linux the setter is a no-op, although the getter returns `true`.

 #### `win.fullScreenable`

-A `Boolean` property that determines whether the maximize/zoom window button toggles fullscreen mode or maximizes the window.
+A `boolean` property that determines whether the maximize/zoom window button toggles fullscreen mode or maximizes the window.

 #### `win.resizable`

-A `Boolean` property that determines whether the window can be manually resized by user.
+A `boolean` property that determines whether the window can be manually resized by user.

 #### `win.closable`

-A `Boolean` property that determines whether the window can be manually closed by user.
+A `boolean` property that determines whether the window can be manually closed by user.

 On Linux the setter is a no-op, although the getter returns `true`.

 #### `win.movable`

-A `Boolean` property that determines Whether the window can be moved by user.
+A `boolean` property that determines Whether the window can be moved by user.

 On Linux the setter is a no-op, although the getter returns `true`.

 #### `win.excludedFromShownWindowsMenu` _macOS_

-A `Boolean` property that determines whether the window is excluded from the application’s Windows menu. `false` by default.
+A `boolean` property that determines whether the window is excluded from the application’s Windows menu. `false` by default.

 ```js
 const win = new BrowserWindow({ height: 600, width: 600 })